-This project involves the expression cDNA encoding the splice variants, and shRNA or CRISPR mediates suppression of specific splice isoforms.
-Outcomes will be assessed in a pooled fashion, using aortic endothelial cells engineered to express NF-kappaB reporters.
+This project involves the expression cDNA encoding the splice variants, and shRNA or CRISPR mediated suppression of specific splice isoforms.
+Outcomes will be assessed in a pooled fashion, using murine and human aortic endothelial cells engineered to express NF-kappaB reporters.

 <--Molecular components of the NF-kappa B signaling pathway.

 Figure reprinted by permission from Macmillan Publishers Ltd: Nature Reviews Molecular Cell Biology, 8, 49-62 (doi:10.1038/nrm2083), copyright 2007

 - Mouse Models of Cerebral Arteriovenous Malformation.